TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 <strong>Book Reviews, Translations, Editing</strong>

 Kulakevich, T. (forthcoming).
-Review of R. Hervouet’s "A Taste for Oppression: Political Ethnography of Everyday Life in Belarus”.
-Canadian Slavonic Papers.
+Review of R. Hervouet’s "A Taste for Oppression: Political Ethnography of Everyday Life in Belarus”. <em>Canadian Slavonic Papers.</em>

 Kulakevich, T. 2016.
-Review of M. Balmaceda’s "Living the High Life in Minsk: Russian Energy Rents, Domestic Populism and Belarus’ Impending Crisis High."
-The Journal of Eurasian Studies, 7(2): 220.
+Review of M. Balmaceda’s "Living the High Life in Minsk: Russian Energy Rents, Domestic Populism and Belarus’ Impending Crisis High." <em>The Journal of Eurasian Studies,</em> 7(2): 220.

 Kipel Z. 2014.
 "Development of Book Studies in Belarus," 1917-1935 (T. Kulakevich and V. Ermashkevish, Trans.).
-In Belarusian Book in Context of the World Book Culture.
-Minsk: Medial. pp.123-134.
+In <em>Belarusian Book in Context of the World Book Culture.</em> Minsk: Medial. pp.123-134.

 Media Analyses
 ======